tgteacher/BigData-LA3/ASSIGNMENT.md

 We will now cluster the states based on the plants that they contain, using the kmeans algorithm that we will re-implement.
 States will be represented by a vector of binary components (0/1) of dimension `D`, where `D` is the number of plants in the data file.
-The `i` coordinate in a state vector will be 1 if and only if the `ith` plant in the dataset is present in the state (plants are ordered alphabetically, as in the dataset).
+Coordinate `i` in a state vector will be 1 if and only if the `ith` plant in the dataset was found in the state (plants are ordered alphabetically, as in the dataset).
 For simplicity, we will initialize the kmeans algorithm randomly.